GsNrio/holbertonschool-shell/io_redirections_and_filters/README.md

 This current push writes the number of directories and sub-directories in the current directory including hidden directories.
 This urrent push displays the 10 newest files in the current directory at a rate of one file per line and sorted from the newest to the oldest.
 This current push takes a list of words as input and prints only words that appear exactly once at a one word per line input format and output format and words should be sorted.
 This current push displays lines containining the pattern root from the file passwd found in etc dir.
+This current push displays the number of lines that contain the pattern word bin in the file /etc/passwd.